Livingston Parish

 District-Level NCES Analysis

 Livingston Parish operates 43 public schools serving 27,731 students, placing it in the mid-size range in Louisiana.
-The school portfolio breaks down into 26 other, 7 middle, 6 high, 4 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 27,234 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Livingston Parish County.
+The school portfolio breaks down into 26 combined, 7 middle, 6 high, 4 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Livingston Parish.

-Academic infrastructure includes 10 of 43 schools offering Advanced Placement (111 AP courses district-wide), a 530.5:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 16.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 10 of 43 schools offering Advanced Placement (111 AP courses district-wide), a 530.5:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 16.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 68.4% White, 13.8% Hispanic or Latino, 13.1% African American across the district's schools.
+Its most demographically mixed campus is Denham Springs Elementary School, with a diversity index of 68.0/100.

 Livingston Parish school enrollment varies 7.9× across entities